Metroid Dread: Revival on Nintendo Switch

 During Nintendo's E3 2021 Nintendo Direct presentation on June 15, Nintendo revealed Metroid Dread for Nintendo Switch, with a release date of October 8, 2021.
 Dread was developed by the Spanish developer MercurySteam, the studio that developed Metroid: Samus Returns, and Nintendo EPD.
 Sakamoto said that Nintendo revived the project after seeing what MercurySteam could do with its technology on the Switch.
 Dread is the first original side-scrolling Metroid game since Fusion.
+Sakamoto said that the side-scrolling perspective helped create tension, as players can see the E.M.M.I. chasing from a distance.

+Sakamoto said he had no set story before MercurySteam became involved, and decided to finish the story arc of Samus and the Metroids.
+He conceived the E.M.M.I. as a humanoid robot that would hunt Samus on all fours, inspired by ghost stories, saying people were scared by "a human-like form on all fours chasing after them".
+Its call was based on the oriental turtle dove.

+Dread had the codename Project Cazadora ("hunter" in Spanish).
+Reports after launch described a chaotic work environment, including mismanagement during the COVID-19 pandemic.
+Nintendo performed an internal review and found that MercurySteam had greatly overscoped for art and cut scenes.
+This lead to significant content cuts twice in 2019, when the number of boss fights was halved, and in 2020, so the team would not enter crunch.
+MercurySteam's policy of only giving credits to those who collaborated for at minimum 25% of development time meant about 50 people went uncredited.

 Release

 Metroid Dread was released for the Nintendo Switch on October 8, 2021.
 The special edition included a 190-page art book, holographic art cards featuring the covers of the five 2D Metroid games, and a steelbook case.
-Two Amiibo figurines were released.
+Two Amiibo figurines of Samus and E.M.M.I. were released.

 Reception

 On the review aggregator website Metacritic, Metroid Dread has a score of 88 out of 100, indicating "generally favorable" reviews.
 Samuel Claiborn of IGN praised the boss fights, writing that they "range from the traditional big, drooling monsters with patterns and weak points to learn, to almost Smash Bros.-esque encounters with enemies that mimic your move set".
 Chris Carter of Destructoid said Dread "masterfully" executed the Metroidvania formula, and that it "doesn't take a lot of big swings, but it rarely bats a foul ball".
 Nintendo Lifes PJ O'Reilly liked the returning mechanics and the newer additions, saying "it always feels as though you've got a ton of choice in how to explore and move around your richly detailed surroundings".
 Joe Findly of CGMagazine wrote that "Metroid Dread is a wonderful, modern take on a classic game from childhood".
 IGN wrote that it "brings back the legendary exploration and progression and merges it with excellent modern combat and some of the best boss fights ever".